If we’re perfectly honest, cleaning a grill isn’t exactly fun, but it’s still one of the most essential maintenance steps that you can perform.

 You don’t need to risk your health or the durability of your grill.

-There are alternatives to clean your grill, so you can say goodbye to traditional wire bristled brushes.
+There are alternatives to cleaning your grill, so you can say goodbye to traditional wire-bristled brushes.

-Try the above solutions and enjoy a clean cooking surface that is ready to go any time that you want a flavorful grilled meal.
+Try the above solutions and enjoy a clean cooking surface ready to go any time you want a flavorful grilled meal.